Free Tips, News & Tutorials Delivered to Your Inbox!

 Even if you can’t give something away for free, you can most certainly assure them of a discount upon their next purchase.

-Entrepreneur Jim Rohn said, “One customer, well taken care of, could be more valuable than $10,000 worth of advertising”.
-So, if you cater to your customer’s needs, you can get more customers once they refer you to others.
+“One customer, well taken care of, could be more valuable than $10,000 worth of advertising”. -Entrepreneur Jim Rohn

-Being an eCommerce, you might have heard about upselling and cross-selling strategies.
-Or better, you might be already using upselling and cross-selling tactics on your store.
+Being an e-commerce business, you might have heard about upselling and cross-selling strategies.
+Or better, you might be already using upselling and cross-selling tactics in your store.
 These tactics are incredibly useful for increasing conversion rates.

-An email containing details of some of your top products right after a customer bought something from you will keep them attentive to your store.
+An email containing details of some of your top products right after customers buy something from you will keep them attentive to your store.
 This way, they might come back to buy some more.

 Suppose an individual just bought a laptop from you.
 You can upsell them with an email about a more feature-packed laptop.
-Similarly, you can get in their inbox with a wireless headphone for cross-selling items.
+Similarly, you can get into their inbox with wireless headphones for cross-selling items.

 Just like confirmation emails, a “thank-you” email counts as an assurance.
 It’s not only for the sake of formality.
 It’s also about making your customers believe that you recognize and value them.

 SleepCountry simply offers a discount as a thank-you.
 After the product is shipped, another thank-you note with some details about other products will bring good results as well.
 This increases the chance of selling more.

 Similarly, right after a customer buys from you, you can send them a Thanksgiving email for shopping with you.
 You don’t have to wait for the customer’s purchase, though.
 Send a thank-you email anyway just to keep in touch or to appreciate them.
 A thank-you goes a long way!

 Remember that new customer acquisition requires more money, effort, and time than customer retention.
 One or two effective customer retention emails will help you seal the deal perfectly.